-Our vision is to take the time to get to know you, your health goals and to spend extra time “behind the scenes” in order to provide the service that you deserve – the kind of service that studies show can help care for many health issues before they become bigger, more expensive/more debilitating problems.
+Our vision is to be a practice that takes the time to get to know you and your health goals.
+We strive to spend extra time “behind the scenes” in order to provide the service that you deserve – the kind of service that studies show can help address many minor health issues before they become more debilitating and expensive to treat.

-If a physician takes health insurance, this type of care is difficult, if not impossible, on a consistent basis because of the red tape and demands of ‘Big Insurance.’
+If a physician takes health insurance, this type of care is difficult, if not impossible, to provide because of the red tape and the demands of “Big Insurance.”

 Being able to coordinate specialist care, talk with you over the phone about your lab results, and to answer follow-up questions over the phone (that you forgot to ask in the exam room) are all examples of what this style of practice allows Direct Primary Care doctors to offer.
 And the reason is simple: ‘Big Insurance’ causes physicians to have to increase caseloads for nominal fees and to spend enormous amounts of time handling paperwork.
 Fewer patients with far less paperwork means more time for helping patients with their concerns.